20 Best Webinar Landing Page Examples to Take Inspiration From

 • Ask someone in your network to provide a comment about the slide deck from your upcoming webinar

-• Ask someone in your network to provide a testimonial on your knowledge in the industry
+• Ask someone in your network to provide a testimonial on your knowledge of the industry

 • Include the logos of publications that your work has been featured in